dcefram/blog/content/blog/i-dislike-golang-error-handling.md

 I find it easier to debug errors caught in the `catch` block in other languages, since errors caught there would also return the line number and column where the error was thrown.

-# Error tracing

-How errors are treated also makes debugging in Golang hard.
-There might be a better way that I am not aware of, but if ever there is, I can say that it isn't straightforward.

-With what we currently have out of the box, the sample code that I provided above would be hard to debug if ever `someFunc()` did return an error. `error` does not contain the line number where it was triggered, thus we would have to rely on exposing some meaningful "string" in the error message by implementing the `Error` interface.

-So yeah, it is doable, but I think this is unnecessary extra effort for something that should've been made easy in the language itself.